 - Know which recipes you can make using this Cajun Blackening Seasoning recipe.

 I have been wanting to share homemade seasoning mixes for some time.
 This is the first in what I hope to be a number of homemade spice blends.
 After all, making your own seasoning mixes with a mosaic of flavors is one of the goals of Flavor Mosaic.

 I originally started making my own spice blends when I was told by the doctor that I needed to reduce my sodium intake.
 At the time it was easier to find low-fat foods than low sodium foods.
 I did not add extra salt to my food.
 However, it is included in most packaged or canned food.

 By making my own seasoning mixes, such as this Cajun Blackening Seasoning Recipe, I have been able to reduce my salt intake.
 You will notice my recipe makes salt optional.

-Another benefit to making your own seasoning blend is that you can save money.
+Another benefit to making your own Blackened seasoning blend is that you can save money.
 Most of these seasoning mixes use spices that you most likely have in your pantry.
 It takes only 5 minutes to make this seasoning mix, and it tastes better than store-bought.
-I can’t eat packaged Cajun Seasoning Mix because it tastes too salty.
+I can’t eat packaged Cajun Seasoning Mix because it tastes too salty to me.